HOME TRAINING ONLINE MCLE BOOKS SEMINARS ARTICLES MARKETING SEARCH THIS SITE SITE MAP CONTACT US

 Government Sites & Trade Associations

 Government Web sites and trade association sites are useful sources for uncovering laws and regulations.
 For example, Kaiser recommends the FCC Web site for links to basic broadcast regulations (www.fcc.gov/oet/info/rules).
 A search of the agency’s site (rather than the entire Code of Federal Regulations) is a more targeted and efficient manner of searching for regulations.
-Most of the legal documents on the site of the National Association of Broadcasters are for members only, but the NAB does provide access to its filings in recent FCC dockets.
-The NAB also has an extensive links page for broadcast and telecommunications industry Web sites.
-This page is available to non-members (at www.nab.org/irc/virtual/broadcast_industry_sites.asp).
+Most of the legal documents on the site of the National Association of Broadcasters are for members only.
+However, the Association's press releases (http://www.nab.org/news/default.asp) can be useful in tracking regulatory issues and selected actions by the FCC.

-Litigators who need to keep abreast of rulings, motions, new filings, and appellate decisions affecting the entertainment industry can subscribe to the Entertainment Law Digest site (www.entlawdigest.com) for $495 annually (lower cost student and sole practitioner rates and discount trial subscriptions are available at http://www.entlawdigest.com/subscribe.cfm).
+Litigators who need to keep abreast of rulings, motions, new filings, and appellate decisions affecting the entertainment industry can subscribe to the Entertainment Law Digest site (www.entlawdigest.com) for $500 annually (lower cost student and sole practitioner rates and discount trial subscriptions are available by clicking the subscription links on the right-hand side of the home page).
 This site is based in Los Angeles.

 Entertainment attorneys who regularly make phone calls to people outside the United States should bookmark timeanddate.com/worldclock.
 The cable network vice president calls offices worldwide, and he touts this site because it saves him the embarrassment of calling in the middle of the night.
 Mere embarrassment is not the worst that can happen; people have been fired for calling a celebrity in the middle of the night.